A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: Introduction

-All those three kinds of deep learning based method had already gained unprecedented performance, but most review works just focus on traditional techniques or deep learning based methods just with the RGB image or RGB-D data method.
-Ronald Poppe\cite{Poppe2010A} firstly addressed the basic challenges and characteristics of this domin, and then gave a detailed illumination of basic action classification method about direct classification and temporal state-space models.
-Daniel and Remi showed a overrall overview of the action represention only in both spatial and temporal domin\cite{Weinland2011A}.
-Though methods mentioned above provide some inspirations may be used for input data pre-process, neithor skeleton sequence nor deep learning strategies were taken into account.
-Recently, \cite{Wu2016Deep} and \cite{Herath2016Going} offered a summary of deep learning based video classification and captioning tasks, in which the foundamental structure of CNN as well as RNN were introduced, and the latter made a clarification about common deep architectures and quantitative analysis for action recognition.
-To our best knowledge, \cite{Lo3D} is the first work recently giving an in-depth study in 3D skeleton-based action recognition, which conclude this issue from the action representation to the classification methods, in the meantime, it also offer some commonly used dataset such as UCF, MHAD, MSR daily activity 3D, etc.\cite{Ellis2013Exploring,Ofli2013Berkeley,Wang2012Mining}, while it doesn't cover the emgerging GCN based methods.
-Finally, \cite{Wang2019A} proposed a new review based on Kinect-dataset-based action recognition algorithms, which organized a thorough comparision of those Kinect-dataset-based techniques with various data-type including RGB, Depth, RGB+Depth and skeleton sequences.
-However, all works mentioned above ignore the differences and motivations among CNN-based, RNN-based as well as GCN-based methods, especially when taking into the 3D skeleton sequences into account.
+All these three kinds of deep learning-based architectures have already gained unprecedented performance, but most review works just focus on traditional techniques or deep learning-based methods just with the RGB image or RGB-D data method.
+Ronald Poppe \emph{et al}.~\cite{poppe2010survey} firstly addressed the basic challenges and characteristics of this domain and then gave a detailed illumination of basic action classification methods about direct classification and temporal state-space models.
+Daniel and Remi \emph{et al}.~\cite{weinland2011survey} showed an overall overview of the action representation only in both spatial and temporal domains.
+Though the methods mentioned above provide some inspiration that may be used for input data pre-processing, neither skeleton sequence nor deep learning strategies were taken into account.
+Recently, Wu \emph{et al}.~\cite{wu2017deep} and Herath \emph{et al}.~\cite{herath2017going} offered a summary of deep learning-based video classification and captioning tasks, in which the fundamental structure of CNN, as well as RNNs, were introduced, and the latter made a clarification about common deep architectures and quantitative analysis for action recognition.
+To our best knowledge, \cite{Lo3D} is the first work recently giving an in-depth study in 3D SAR, which concludes this issue from the action representation to the classification methods, in the meantime, it also offers some commonly used datasets such as UCF, MHAD, MSR daily activity 3D, \etc \cite{Ellis2013Exploring,Ofli2013Berkeley,Wang2012Mining,liu2022generalized}, while it doesn't cover the emerging GCN based methods.
+Finally, \cite{wang2019comparative} proposed a new review based on Kinect-dataset-based action recognition algorithms, which organized a thorough comparison of those Kinect-dataset-based techniques with various types of input data including RGB, Depth, RGB+Depth, and skeleton sequences. \cite{sun2022human} presented an overview of the action recognition across all the data modalities but without presenting the Transformer-based methods.
+In addition, all these works mentioned above also ignore the differences and motivations among CNN-based, RNN-based, GCN-based, and Transformer-based methods, especially when taking the 3D skeleton sequences into account.